Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Mike Conley and his Minnesota Timberwolves teammates face the Denver Nuggets in the 2023 NBA Playoffs, at 9:30 PM ET on Friday.
+Mike Conley could make a big impact for the Minnesota Timberwolves at 9:30 PM on Sunday against the Denver Nuggets in the 2023 NBA Playoffs.

-Let's break down the prop bets available for Conley, using stats and trends to make good predictions.
+Below, we look at Conley's stats and trends to help you pick out the top prop bets.

 Mike Conley Prop Bets vs. the Nuggets